tibordp/elayday/README.md

     --delay <number of seconds>
 ```

-Setup like this is of course not a real delay-line, as most of the time, the messages are stored in memory on the reflector.
+Setup like this is of course not a real delay-line, as most of the time the messages are stored in memory on the reflector.

 ### Multi-node setup